Skip to contents

 $returnGeomAs

 Character string specifying the return format of feature geometries.
-Must be one of WKT, WKT_ISO, WKB, WKB_ISO, TYPE_NAME or NONE (the default).
+Must be one of WKB (the default), WKB_ISO, WKT, WKT_ISO, BBOX, or NONE.
 Using WKB/WKT exports as 99-402 extended dimension (Z) types for Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon and GeometryCollection.
 For other geometry types, it is equivalent to using WKB_ISO/WKT_ISO (see https://libgeos.org/specifications/wkb/).
+Using BBOX exports as a list of numeric vectors, each of length 4 with values xmin, ymin, xmax, ymax.
+If an empty geometry is encountered these values will be NA_real_ in the corresponding location.
+Using NONE will result in no geometry value being present in the feature returned.

 $wkbByteOrder